 “If you’re good enough, you’re old enough” – The famous line once said by none other than the legendary Sir Alex Ferguson at a post-match conference.
 Many young footballers have tried to bring justice to this quote, but very few have been able to do so.

 Roony Bardghji is one of the latest gems in football trying to emulate some of the previous youngsters that couldn’t live up to the hype.
 Although only time will tell if he etches his name in the folklore of the football world.
+The Swedish winger and Copenhagen took the first step to doing this by qualifying for the group stages of the 2022/23 UCL campaign.

 So, what makes Roony – who, perhaps predictably, has been dubbed ‘the Swedish Messi‘ by some media outlets due to his penchant to play off the right before coming inside onto his stronger left too – so special?
-Given the way he has begun life as a first-team player, the signs are good that Roony will be a difference-maker for Copenhagen, even if his talent means that he will be forced to move on in the not-too-distant future.
+Given the way he has begun life as a first-team player, the signs are good that Roony will be a difference-maker for Copenhagen, even if his talent means that he will be set to move on in the not-too-distant future.

 Who is Roony Bardghji?